 The Water Campus

 The heart of Louisiana’s Water Cluster is located on 35 acres in Baton Rouge next to the Mississippi River, adjacent to downtown Baton Rouge and less than two miles from Louisiana State University.
 Anchored in this collaborative space are the Water Institute of the Gulf, Governor’s Office of Coastal Protection and Restoration, and Louisiana State University’s Office of Coastal Science.
 Together, these organizations — in partnership with industry leading engineering, technology and construction companies — will solve complex challenges associated with coastal protection, restoration, sea level rise, subsidence, urban water management and disaster response.
 It is projected that this campus will expand to over 4,000 researchers and support staff working in more than 1.8 million square feet of labs, research facilities and commercial space.
 State-of-the-art facilities, including a scale model of the Mississippi River, will enable them to carry out their vital work in a collaborative environment — studying coastal threats, formulating theories, exchanging ideas, and cooperating to arrive at innovative solutions that might never be possible working alone.

 Laser Interferometer Gravitational-Wave Observatory

 The Laser Interferometer Gravitational-Wave Observatory and Science Education Center (LIGO) is making worldwide headlines by observing ripples in the fabric of spacetime (gravitational waves).
-The LIGO in the Capital Region is one of only two in the US and collaborates with other research organizations around the world.
-The Science Education Center is open to the public and focuses on using cutting edge science and engineering being conducted at the center to inspire each visitor.
+The LIGO in the Capital Region is one of only two in the U.S. and collaborates with other research organizations around the world.
+The Science Education Center is open to the public and showcases the center’s cutting edge science and engineering to inspire each visitor.

 Center for Advanced Microstructures and Devices